 The common flax plant, Linum usitatissimum, may be grown as a commercial crop in some areas.
-Flax is grown for the oil of its seeds, linseed oil, a protein source for livestock.
+Flax is grown for the oil of its seeds, linseed oil, which is a protein source for livestock.
 Some commercial growers plant legumes as companions of the flax flower.

 How to Grow Flax

-Continued bloom of the flax flower is assured if conditions are right, due to self-seeding of this plant.
-A single planting in early spring provides an abundance of flax flowers in late spring and summer, but re-seeding by this perennial plant assures a continued mass of growing flax in the meadow or natural area.
+Continued bloom of the flax flower is assured if conditions are right, due to the self-seeding of this plant.
+A single planting in early spring provides an abundance of flax flowers in late spring and summer, but re-seeding by this plant assures a continued mass of growing flax in the meadow or natural area.

 Watering the growing flax plant is usually not necessary, as the plant prefers dry soil.

 Tips on how to grow flax should contain a recommendation that the location for planting flax be chosen carefully.
-It is probably not appropriate for a formal or worked up garden. as the soil will be too rich and most other plants in that setting will need water.
+It is probably not appropriate for a formal or worked-up garden, as the soil will be too rich and most other plants in that setting will need water.